tdunn19/dpd_mc/README.md

 To-do list
 ----------

+*   add monitored quantities re_cis and re_trans
+*   use lookup tables for taxing calculations
-*   add the Q coordinate and binning
+*   add functionality for different solvent density on cis and trans side
 *   add functionality for a circular pore
 *   add functionality to completely remove the wall and/or polymer using just input parameters
 *   instead of using a global 3d array hoc_copy, use the memcpy function